euti/arbor/README.md

 This app allows the user to manage personal information locally in the browser, using no server to storage it.

 The information is managed as branches from a tree, where the trunk branch has as many branches inside as you want and those ones recursively too.
+Branches have leaves to store information (text, for example).

 Branches can be deleted if have no child branches.
+Deleting branches deletes all its leaves.

 ## searching branches